 The outcome will be the creation of systems and practices that will provide new ways of working with students from historically under-represented backgrounds, commencing in primary school, and supporting students through to higher education as lifelong learners.

 themes of research

-A Roundtable Discussion Session in May 2014 brought together academics and practitioners from across the University who have an interest in progressing research in excellence and equity.
-It is envisaged that the research themes emerging from these discussions will foster interdisciplinary, innovative and collaborative research programs and projects.
+The Centre's four themes of research came from discussions with academics and practitioners from across the University.
+The research themes will foster interdisciplinary, innovative and collaborative research programs and projects.
 In recognition that research into matters of equity involves complex and evolving social issues, research programs and projects may contain elements of more than one of the broad themes.

 This theme encompasses research and practice addressing equity in the broader cultural context, including issues of cultural competency, dominant discourses in higher education and education more broadly, diversity and inclusion, and Indigenous students.
 Key focus areas may include educational aspiration, attainment and identify information across educational contexts including schooling, enabling programs, TAFE, higher education and lifelong learning.

 This theme encompasses research and practice exploring the student experience in higher education, including issues of access, retention and success, as well as the role of academic and digital literacies in equity.
 It also explores student experiences of pedagogical and academic practices in relation to access, transitions and 'belonging'.